leoanjossantos/tournament_log_reader_challenge/README.md

 This project parses a Quake 3 Arena server log file, extracts and organizes game data, and generates a detailed report of player performances and rankings.

+⚠️ Missing improvement: Consider SUICIDE on the report

 ## Table of Contents

 - [Features](#features)